HelikarLab/CancerDiscover/README.md

 After installation of **CancerDiscover**, notice inside the **CancerDiscover** directory there are several empty directories and one which contains all of the scripts necessary to process data:

- - `DataFiles` directory contains raw CEL files and sampleList.txt file
+ - `DataFiles` directory contains raw CEL files and sampleList.txt file;
- - `Outputs` repository contains  “resultsSummary.txt” file which will have the summary of  the model accuracies as well as information   regarding the context which gave the highest accuracy.
+ - `Outputs` repository contains  `resultsSummary.txt` file which will have the summary of  the model accuracies as well as information   regarding the context which gave the highest accuracy;
-- `Scripts` directory contains all of the source code
+- `Scripts` directory contains all of the source code;
-- `Models` repository contains all of the classification models
+- `Models` repository contains all of the classification models;
-- `Temp` directory contains intermediate files that are generated as part of the execution of the pipeline
+- `Temp` directory contains intermediate files that are generated as part of the execution of the pipeline;
-- `Feature Selection` directory contains the feature selection algorithm output files and two nested directories for arff file generation, namely `Chunks` and `ArffPreprocessing`
+- `Feature Selection` directory contains the feature selection algorithm output files and two nested directories for `arff` file; generation, namely `Chunks` and `ArffPreprocessing`;
-- `Chunks` contains different threshold feature sets
+- `Chunks` contains different threshold feature sets;
 - `ArffPreprocessing` directory contains the feature vectors in arff format .
-Feature vectors made here are split into training and testing datasets in their respective directories.
+Feature vectors made here are split into training and testing datasets in their respective directories;
-- `Train` is the repository of the training data for the modeling
+- `Train` is the repository of the training data for the modeling;
-- `Test` is the repository of the testing data for model testing
+- `Test` is the repository of the testing data for model testing;
-- `SampleData` is a directory which contains 10 sample CEL files and their associated sampleList.txt file
+- `SampleData` is a directory which contains 10 sample `CEL` files and their associated `sampleList.txt` file;
-- `Logs` is a directory which contains the elapsed time in seconds for each leg of the pipeline from initialization through model testing.
+- `Logs` is a directory which contains the elapsed time in seconds for each leg of the pipeline from initialization through model testing;
 - `CompletedExperiments` When the pipeline has finished running, the above directories which contain experimental data will be moved into this directory.
-This a directory will act as a repository of old experiment files organized by a time-stamp which reads Year, month, day, hours, minutes, seconds; in that order
+This directory will act as a repository of old experiment files organized by a time-stamp which reads as `Year-month-day-hours-minutes-seconds`.

 ## Execution of Pipeline
 1. In the command line, your first step will be to place your raw `CEL` file data into the `DataFiles` directory.

-2. Next, in the DataFiles directory you will need to make a two column csv (comma separated file) called *"sampleList.txt"*.
+2. Next, in the DataFiles directory you will need to make a two column `csv` (comma separated file) called *"sampleList.txt"*.
 In the first column write the name of each `CEL` file, and in the second column write the class identifier to be associated with that sample.
 See the example below:
 ```
 CL2001031606AA.CEL,squamousCellCarcinoma
 CL2001031607AA.CEL,squamousCellCarcinoma